 I know that for a lot of us adults, Halloween isn’t always a huge deal.
 Maybe here and there we sneak a few bites of candy, but for kids, it’s really important to know what’s safe and what’s not.

 So if you have kids that need gluten and dairy-free treats, I’m hoping to help you out with today’s post.

 In this all-things-Halloween post, I want to share with you how to navigate your Halloween festivities while eating gluten-free and dairy-free.
-Plus Ill share with you a few tips and a nice list of gluten and dairy-free safe Halloween treats.
+Plus I’ll share with you a few tips and a quick list of gluten and dairy-free safe Halloween treats.

 7 Tips for a Gluten-free Dairy-free Halloween